Dgarc359/py-voice-clone/README.md

 * Combining multiple wav files into one wav file, for a single speaker
 * Increasing the number of speaker samples available in the dataset
 * Removing audio clips that do not have the tone of the speaker you wish to capture
+* Until more research is done, it's recommended to keep audio clips for training below 10 seconds

 ## Capturing a speaker's tone